Future of an expanding universe: Beyond

+Whatever event happens beyond this era is highly speculative.
 It is possible that a Big Rip event may occur far off into the future.
 This singularity would take place at a finite scale factor.

-If the current vacuum state is a false vacuum, the vacuum may decay into a lower-energy state.
+If the current vacuum state is a false vacuum, the vacuum may decay into an even lower-energy state.

-Presumably, extreme low-energy states imply that localized quantum events become major macroscopic phenomena rather than negligible microscopic events because the smallest perturbations make the biggest difference in this era, so there is no telling what may happen to space or time.
+Presumably, extreme low-energy states imply that localized quantum events become major macroscopic phenomena rather than negligible microscopic events because even the smallest perturbations make the biggest difference in this era, so there is no telling what will or might happen to space or time.
 It is perceived that the laws of "macro-physics" will break down, and the laws of quantum physics will prevail.

-The universe could possibly avoid eternal heat death through random quantum tunneling and quantum fluctuations, given the non-zero probability of producing a new Big Bang in roughly ×10^×10^×10^56 years.
+It has been hypothesized that the universe could possibly avoid an eternal heat death through random quantum tunneling and quantum fluctuations, given the non-zero probability of producing a new Big Bang creating a new universe in roughly ×10^×10^×10^56 years, according to physicists Sean M. Carroll and Jennifer Chen.

-Over an infinite amount of time, there could be a spontaneous entropy decrease, by a Poincaré recurrence or through thermal fluctuations (see also fluctuation theorem).
+Over an infinite amount of time, there could also possibly be a spontaneous entropy decrease, by a Poincaré recurrence or through thermal fluctuations (see also fluctuation theorem).